July 17, 2017

 Safety razors with replaceable blades – these are on my wish list, because I haven’t made my way through my plastic razors yet…

 Simple oils as moisturizers – I just apply a simple oil to damp skin and it keeps my largest organ happy and healthy.
 For my body, I’ve been using grapeseed oil, which is light, absorbs easily, and contains a lot of skin-loving Vitamin E. It’s also inexpensive and easy to find, plus it’s not loaded with chemicals or preservatives.
-Likewise, for our faces, my husband uses rosehip seed oil and I use argan oil, which I adore… (More on that in another post.)
+Likewise, for our faces, my husband uses rosehip seed oil and I use argan oil, which I adore… (More on that in this post.)

 DIY self-care products (from the same basic ingredients) – I make soaps, body butters, balms (including lip balms), homemade deodorant, and much more, using a fairly small group of ingredients (things like coconut and olive oil, beeswax and essential oils)…I’ll share the list once I compile one (a task which I’m now adding to my to-do list…) *By the way, as I mentioned in another post, milk of magnesia also makes for a great, safe deodorant…one without chemicals or additives.